 - successfully complete at least 40 transferable college-level credits by the end of the fall semester before application.

-- complete RP & SE 300 Individuals with Disabilities by the end of the summer before beginning the program if applying to the MC–EA/Special Education Dual Major option.
+- complete RP & SE 300 Individuals with Disabilities by the end of the summer before beginning the professional sequence if applying to the K-9/Special Education Dual Major option.

 - all transferable college level coursework attempted, and